 School Systems

 Yukon Public Schools is an acclaimed school district that attracts families from across the region.
-With a mascot named after our historic flour mill, the Yukon Millers hold a strong reputation among surrounding districts and serve a diverse population of about 9,000 students.
+With a mascot named after our historic flour mill, the Yukon Millers hold a strong reputation among surrounding districts and serve a diverse population of 9500+ students

 As the 14th largest district in Oklahoma, each elementary school provides full-day, pre-k, and kindergarten classes.
 Yukon’s High School also provides Advanced Placement programs and alternative offerings including, YALE and Yukon Virtual Middle & High Schools.